 - Take ownership of your site!
 You’d be surprised to learn how many companies we talk to who have zero access to their domain registrar, hosting provider, or CMS back-end.
 We get it.
 It was probably a whirlwind to get the website launched and you had your full faith and trust in the company or individual who was handling that for you.
 What happens when that budding pimple-faced web designer with all the promise in the world decides to become a dune buggy mechanic and stops responding to emails?
 You’re left with a web property that belongs to you—that you can’t touch.
 Be involved in the setup of your site.
 Make sure you have super-administrator privileges for all accounts related to your business.
 After your big launch, consider downgrading the account access of those involved in the build process.

 Sometimes starting with a blank canvas is a good thing.
-Chances are, if your current site wasn’t built with longevity in mind, a redesign is our best course of action.
-As your company moves into the future, start to shift your mindset around the full redesign every the and a half years.
+Chances are if your current site wasn’t built with longevity in mind, a redesign or small refresh is our best course of action.
+As your company moves into the future, start to shift your mindset around the full website redesign every the and a half years.
 Wouldn’t it be nice to just make a few site-wide updates whenever you felt the 30-month itch come along?
 We’re entering an exciting time in the history of online marketing.
 We now have the tools and resources to build applications that last longer, hold up to change, and withstand the evolution of business.